stuartcusackie/statamic-cache-requester/README.md

 ```
 php artisan requester:images
 ```
 You will usually only run this command once on initial deployment of the site, or after any major restructuring of asset filenames and folders.
+I don't recommend adding this to your deployment script as images rarely change.
 <br/><br/>

 ```